 Post-embolization complications can be managed with percutaneous retrieval of intravascular foreign bodies.
-Under local anesthesia and venogram guidance, transcatheter retrieval of embolic agents is accomplished using snares, retrieval baskets, or grasping forceps.9 Laparoscopic excision of the coiled testicular vein was perhaps serendipitously more appropriate in this case, as coil erosion may have resulted in vascular perforation during intravascular coil retrieval.
+Under local anesthesia and venogram guidance, transcatheter retrieval of embolic agents is accomplished using snares, retrieval baskets, or grasping forceps.
+Laparoscopic excision of the coiled testicular vein was perhaps serendipitously more appropriate in this case, as coil erosion may have resulted in vascular perforation during intravascular coil retrieval.
 Therefore, despite coil retrieval being less invasive and arguably more straightforward, the technique chosen will depend on the clinical scenario, patient preference, equipment available, and operator expertise.

-Varicocele embolization is an ideal treatment for recurrent and/or persistent varicoceles after varicocelectomy.^{10,11} In one study of recurrence, venography revealed that the majority of persistent varicoceles were secondary to a duplicated testicular vein.
-Subsequent embolization was successful in 100% of these patients.11 Thus, varicocele embolization has a clear role in the setting of varicocele recurrence.
-In the absence of this scenario, it may have lower success rates and equally significant complications,^{2,4} including the rare possibility of endovascular coil erosion.
-Ultimately, despite its demonstrability utility, physicians must exercise due diligence in patient selection and heed caution when performing varicocele embolizations.
+Varicocele embolization is an ideal treatment for recurrent and/or persistent varicoceles after varicocelectomy.
+10,11 In one study of recurrence, venography revealed that most persistent varicoceles were secondary to a duplicated testicular vein.
+Subsequent embolization was successful in 100% of these patients.
+11 Thus, varicocele embolization has a clear role in the setting of varicocele recurrence.
+In the absence of this scenario, it may have lower success rates and equally significant complications, 2,4 including the rare possibility of endovascular coil erosion.
+Ultimately, despite its demonstrable utility, physicians must exercise due diligence in patient selection and heed caution when performing varicocele embolization.